Fuel CompareMyFitnessPal vs YAZIO11 min read

 • Among the most visually polished tracker interfaces available

-• Barcode scanning available in all tiers
+• Barcode scanning available on free tier

-• Pro at $6.99/mo — less than a third of MFP Premium
+• Pro at $6.99/mo or ~$47.90/yr, significantly cheaper than MFP Premium

 • Nutrition values frequently do not match package labels